 It’s easiest to simply contact a local STOLPERSTEIN group (please see the Contacts page) or a town to ask for an overview.
 There are several online databases.
-We do not yet have our own digital database but are currently working on one that should go online by early 2020.
+We do not yet have our own digital database but are currently working on one that should go online by 2024.

 How can I obtain permission to place a STOLPERSTEIN?

 Before a STOLPERSTEIN can be laid in public space, permission must be obtained.
 Please contact the mayor or the local authorities and request permission - your success will vary according to country and the political climate, sometimes it will be a painstaking process, please be warned that there may not always be an answer.

 Anybody who wants to have a STOLPERSTEIN installed has to conduct the necessary research.
 We recommend that you contact archives and historical societies to find out exactly what happened to the victims and their families as far as possible.
 The Union of Persecutees of the Nazi Regime is a good source of information, as is Yad Vashem.
 Trade unions, churches, groups and associations for Sinti & Roma, for homosexuals and for Jehovah’s Witnesses are also good sources.
 Hospitals and clinics can provide information on the Nazis’ euthanasia programs.
 You can find more information at the International Tracing Service (https://www.its-arolsen.org/english/), the Federal Archives of Germany( www.bundesarchiv.de/index.html.en) and the Memorial Book (http://www.bundesarchiv.de/gedenkbuch/directory.html)